A treatment specifically for OIC

 how to take relistor

-Relistor comes in two different formulations of oral tablet and subcutaneous injection.
-Relistor is available for adults with OIC and long-lasting (chronic) non-cancer pain and are designed to help manage your opioid-induced constipation.
+Relistor comes in two different formulations - oral tablet and subcutaneous injection.
+Relistor is available for adults with OIC and long-lasting (chronic) non-cancer pain and is designed to help manage your opioid-induced constipation.

 TABLETS